nettybun/stayknit/readme.md

 too, let this spark hope a better future in JS modules.

 I've composed _parts_ of Sinuous in _src/sinuous.ts_ to provide a local framework used throughout the rest of the project.
-Mostly because Sinuous is targets [HTM][7] but JSX transpilation does this work at compile time.
-There's no need to import HTM and this project doesn't use tree-shaking so the best option is to not include the code at all.
+Mostly because by default Sinuous pulls in [HTM][7] but JSX already does this work at compile time.
+There's no tree-shaking so the best option is to not include HTM at all.

 ## Future